-- and documentation related to their extenuating 3.
-Financial assistance is considered for patients with balances where no additional payor source is identified, including but not limited to any entity that may pay a patient directly after medical bills are submitted. - 4.
-Patient income must meet one of the following criteria: - a.
-AHCA Charity: Gross family income for the 12 months preceding the determination doesn't exceed 200 percent of the current federal poverty guidelines and/or the unpaid portion of the hospital bill due from the patients exceeds 25 percent of the annual family income.
-The total gross family income can't exceed four times the federal poverty level for a family of four regardless of the charges due from the patient.
-Other AHCA-eligible patients include Medicaid eligibles, patients under county assistance programs and Medicare/ Medicaid eligibles who have exhausted benefits or receiving non-covered services - b.
-BayCare Hardship Charity is extended to a patient who meets any of the following guidelines: - i.
-A financial assistance application form with income information indicating gross family income up to 250 percent of federal poverty guidelines - ii.
-Patients with Medicaid or county-run indigent health care programs in the immediately prior or subsequent six months to the date of service under review - iii.
-Verified recipient of food stamps - iv.
-Charges not covered under Medicaid as part of the patient's Medicaid share of cost - v.
-Patients identified as homeless or deceased patients with no estate - vi.
-Patients referred from community or charitable organizations which have agreements with individual hospitals to provide specific services to identified patients with no charge to the patient, i.e. community free clinics, mammography voucher program.
-Hospitals will attempt to obtain a financial assistance application form to consider for AHCA charity.
-These patients will be considered as eligible for financial assistance under this policy if they don't meet AHCA guidelines.
+- AHCA Charity: - Gross family income for the 12 months preceding the determination doesn't exceed 200 percent of the current federal poverty guidelines, and/or the unpaid portion of the hospital bill due from the patient exceeds 25 percent of the annual family income - The total gross family income can't exceed four times the federal poverty level for a family of four, regardless of the charges due from the patient. - Other AHCA-eligible patients include those who are Medicaid eligible, patients under county assistance programs and those who are Medicare/Medicaid eligible who have exhausted benefits or receiving non-covered services. - BayCare Hardship Charity: - A financial assistance application form with income information indicating gross family income up to 250 percent of federal poverty guidelines - Patients with Medicaid or county-run indigent health care programs in the immediately prior or subsequent six months to the date of service under review - Verified recipient of food stamps - Charges not covered under Medicaid as part of the patient's Medicaid share of - Patients identified as homeless or deceased patients with no estate - Patients referred from community or charitable organizations that have agreements with individual hospitals to provide specific services to identified patients with no charge to the patient, i.e., community free clinics and mammography voucher program.

-- vii.
-Where an inability to pay is indicated based on diagnosis, employment status and payment history and no financial assistance application is available - viii.
-Confirmation of out-of-state Medicaid but no payment is received - ix.
-Balance owed is greater than 25 percent of gross family income beyond stated criteria in 4a above - x.
-Legal-related encounters when no further payment is expected but an expired FA application is available - xi.
-Patients exceeding other criteria with a documented financial hardship or extenuating financial circumstances reflected by an unexpected financial occurrence beyond a patient's normal budget
+- Hospitals will attempt to obtain a financial assistance application form to consider for AHCA charity.
+These patients will be considered as eligible for financial assistance under this policy if they don't meet AHCA guidelines. - Where an inability to pay is indicated based on available information, employment status and payment history and no financial assistance application is available. - Confirmation of out-of-state Medicaid but no payment is received - Balance owed is greater than 25 percent of gross family income for emergency room or inpatient admissions only - Legal-related encounters when no further payment is expected but an expired FA application is available - Patients with a documented financial hardship or extenuating financial circumstances reflected by an unexpected financial occurrence beyond a patient's normal budget